TricomB2B/object-fit-videos/README.md

 # object-fit-videos

 An open-source polyfill for CSS `object-fit` and `object-position` on videos.
-Supports IE9-11, Edge, and Safari.
-All other browsers support the properties by default.
+Supports IE9-11, Edge, and Safari (and more?).
+Does nothing on browsers that support these properties.

 At this time, only `object-fit` has been implemented.